Noel Mikaelian: Professional career

-Gevor made his professional debut against Adam Gadajew on 27 May 2011.
+Mikaelian made his professional debut against Adam Gadajew on 27 May 2011.
 He won the fight on points after four rounds.
-Gevor amassed an 18–0 record during the next four years, before being booked to fight Daniel Alejandro Sanabria for the vacant WBO International cruiserweight title on 5 September 2015, the first regional championship of his career.
+Mikaelian amassed an 18–0 record during the next four years, before being booked to fight Daniel Alejandro Sanabria for the vacant WBO International cruiserweight title on 5 September 2015, the first regional championship of his career.
 He captured the vacant belt by unanimous decision, with scores of 99–90, 98–91 and 100–89.
-Gevor made his first title defense against Valery Brudov on 9 January 2016.
+Mikaelian made his first title defense against Valery Brudov on 9 January 2016.
 He won the fight by unanimous decision, with two scorecards of 99–91 and one scorecard of 98–92.
-Gevor made his second title defense against Cristian Javier Medina on 7 May 2016.
+Mikaelian made his second title defense against Cristian Javier Medina on 7 May 2016.
 He won the fight by unanimous decision, with all three judges scoring the bout 98–92 in his favor.
-Gevor made his third title defense against Stephen Simmons on 14 October 2016.
+Mikaelian made his third title defense against Stephen Simmons on 14 October 2016.
 He won the fight by split decision, with scores of 116–112, 116–112 and 113–116.

-On 28 April 2017, it was announced that Gevor would face Krzysztof Włodarczyk in an IBF cruiserweight title eliminator.
+On 28 April 2017, it was announced that Mikaelian would face Krzysztof Włodarczyk in an IBF cruiserweight title eliminator.
 The bout headlined a card which took place at the Hala Arena in Poznań, Poland on 20 May 2017.
 He lost the fight by split decision.
 One judge scored the bout 115–113 in his favor, while the remaining two judges scored it 116–112 and 115–114 for Włodarczyk.